Last Modified: 11/16/2020

 A: All providers enrolling in Medicare must use electronic funds transfer (EFT) in order to receive payments.
 Moreover, any provider not currently on EFT that submits a revalidation application must also submit a Form CMS-588 and thereafter receive payments via EFT.

-If you have submitted a new Electronic Funds Transfer (EFT) Authorization Form (CMS-588) after May, 2010 or September, 2013, then you have the most recent version of the EFT form on file and a new EFT form is not required.
-If you have not submitted the 05/10 or 09/13 versions of the EFT form, then you must submit one with your revalidation application.
+If you have submitted a new Electronic Funds Transfer (EFT) Authorization Form (CMS-588) after May, 2010, then you have the most recent version of the EFT form on file and a new EFT form is not required.
+If you have not submitted the 05/10, 09/13, or 01/17 version of the EFT form, then you must submit one with your revalidation application.

 If you are submitting your revalidation application online via internet-based PECOS, the system includes a section for EFT and the separate form, CMS-588, is not necessary.